nyu-dl/cluster-support/greene/README.md

 **Content:**
 1. Greene login nodes
 2. Cluster overview
+3. Data migration from Prince
-3. Singularity - running jobs within a container
+4. Singularity - running jobs within a container
-4. Running a batch job with singularity
+5. Running a batch job with singularity
-5. Setting up a simple sweep over a hyper-parameter using Slurm array job.
+6. Setting up a simple sweep over a hyper-parameter using Slurm array job.
-6. Port forwarding to Jupyter Lab
+7. Port forwarding to Jupyter Lab
-7. Using a python-based [Submitit](https://github.com/facebookincubator/submitit) framework on Greene
+8. Using a python-based [Submitit](https://github.com/facebookincubator/submitit) framework on Greene

 ## Greene login nodes